MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/wa-manage-seller-attributes.md

 # Set seller attributes and capacity

-Assignment rules can assign new leads and opportunities to your sellers based on their availability, capacity, and personal or organizational attributes.
+Assignment rules can assign new leads, opportunities, and insights to your sellers based on their availability, capacity, and personal or organizational attributes.

 This article covers how to define your sales team's attributes and capacity.
 [If you turn on seller availability](./wa-manage-seller-availability.md), sellers can [set their own work hours](./personalize-sales-accelerator.md#configure-your-work-availability).
 You can also [set their availability yourself](./wa-manage-seller-availability.md#set-your-sellers-availability-yourself).